The Man Who Fell to Earth: Production

+Pre-production

+The novel was published in 1963 and had been optioned several times for the screen (including as a pilot for a TV series) but no adaptation had resulted.
+Roeg was shown the novel by Douglas Cammell and originally developed it under a deal with Columbia.

-Paramount Pictures had distributed Roeg's previous film, Don't Look Now (1973), and agreed to pay $1.5 million for the US rights.
+Nicolas Roeg approached Michael Deeley of British Lion, with whom he had made Don't Look Now (1973).
+Deeley was interested although he insisted on producing, meaning Roeg's preferred original producer, Si Litvinoff, was unable to make the movie.
+Paramount Pictures had distributed Don't Look Now (1973), and agreed to pay $1.5 million for the US rights.
 Michael Deeley used this guarantee to raise finance to make the film.

 Roeg originally considered casting author Michael Crichton and actor Peter O'Toole in the role of Newton before Bowie.